dotnet/docs/docs/framework/reflection-and-codedom/walkthrough-emitting-code-in-partial-trust-scenarios.md

 ## Compiling the Code

--   If you build this code example in [!INCLUDE[vsprvs](../../../includes/vsprvs-md.md)], you must change the name of the class to include the namespace when you pass it to the <xref:System.AppDomain.CreateInstanceAndUnwrap%2A> method.
+-   If you build this code example in Visual Studio, you must change the name of the class to include the namespace when you pass it to the <xref:System.AppDomain.CreateInstanceAndUnwrap%2A> method.
 By default, the namespace is the name of the project.
 For example, if the project is "PartialTrust", the class name must be "PartialTrust.Worker".

 ## See Also
  [Security Issues in Reflection Emit](../../../docs/framework/reflection-and-codedom/security-issues-in-reflection-emit.md)